RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 * trained all solar and building data together after seeing the <a href="https://doi.org/10.1016/j.ijforecast.2019.02.002">Smyl and Hua paper</a> and competition text about training series together (MASE 0.5220, 30 October)
 * fixed up Solar0 data by same filtering as for Solar5 (MASE 0.5207, 31 October)
 * added in separate weekday variables (MASE 0.5166, 2 November)
-* for reference: ranger with mean rather median forecast: MASE 0.5387 (3 November)
+* for reference: ranger with mean instead of median forecast: MASE 0.5387 (3 November)
 * for reference: with Building0 outliers fixed (i.e. four 1744.1 kW building 0 values replaced by 100 kW) MASE 0.5121 (3 November) -- hopeful of similar result on phase 2
 * for reference: with Building 0 outliers of training 2020 NOT fixed in training - MASE for Phase TWO = X.XXXX compared to 0.6460 with outliers fixed in training (is this why people's forecasts went so wrong?)